 Computer Services uses Credly as our digital badging platform.
 Individuals who meet specific criteria receive an e-mail from Credly on behalf of Missouri State University Computer Services.
 This email provides a link for you to review and accept the badge.
 You must accept the badge to activate and display it.
 If you do not have a Credly account, you will be prompted to set one up.
 Once accepted, you can also choose to share your badge on social media sites such as LinkedIn, Facebook, and Twitter, or add them to your Mozilla Open Badges Backpack.

 To set up and share the badges you have earned across organizations in a Mozilla Open Badges Backpack, follow instructions found in Credly's I need help sharing a Credly badge to my Mozilla Backpack.

-Below is the current list of badges offered by Computer Services in 2017.
+Below is the current list of badges offered by Computer Services.
 Badges are awarded following verification that all defined criteria were met.

 Training Badges are awarded to participants in Computer Services training courses.

 Grade Center Guru

 |Experts Knowledge Base Contributor|